olekaspt/LabStandards/README.md

 ## C++ Coding Standards

 1. Naming standards must conform to Google OS naming standards - https://google.github.io/styleguide/cppguide.html#Naming
+2. all code should be comment sufficently.
-2. All classes must be declared in their own header files.
+3. All classes must be declared in their own header files.
 And implementation in their own implementation file.

 ## Lab Report Guidelines